Equivariant vector bundles over quantum spheres: Generalized parabolic modules

-We conclude that $\sum_{i}\Char(M_i)=\sum_{i}\Char(M_{X_i,\la})=\sum_{i}\Char(M)\Char(X_i)$ and hence $M_i=M_{X_i,\la}$ for all $i$.
-This proves the first statement.
 Now suppose that $V$ is arbitrary.
-Proposition \ref{homomorphism} implies that its all highest weight submodules in $V\tp M$ are irreducible.
-This proves 1) and implies 2), by \cite{M0}, Corollary 3.12. \end{proof} Let us illustrate the induction transition in the proof with the upper part of the weight diagram of the module $V=(3,2)$ for $\g=\s\o(5)$.
+Proposition \ref{homomorphism} implies that its all highest weight submodules in $V\tp M$ are irreducible, for generic $q$.
+This proves 1), by Theorem \ref{com_red_crit}, iii). \end{proof} Let us illustrate the induction transition in the proof with the upper part of the weight diagram of the module $V=(3,2)$ for $\g=\s\o(5)$.
 The weights of $V^+_M$ lie on the three horizontal dashed lines.

 These lines can be obtained from three special modules of highest weights $\ell(\ve_1+\ve_2)$ with $\ell=3,5,7$.
 They are marked on the diagram with large circles.
-Their weight subspaces are in $U_q(\g^{(1)})$-submodules $V^{(1)}$ of dimensions $4$, $6$, $8$, therefore we can restrict to $U_q(\g^{(1)})$ when calculating singular vectors. \begin{remark} \em Theorem \ref{thm-dir-sum} asserts that there is a functor from the category of finite dimensional $\k$-modules to the category of highest weight modules over $U_q(\g)$.
-By analogy with \cite{DM}, it can be called dynamical adjoint to the restriction functor $\g\downarrow \k$.
-It is natural to call its image pseudo-parabolic category over the quantum sphere.
-We will see in the next section that it is isomorphic to the representation category of a quantum symmetric pair.
-The latter is a module category over finite dimensional representations of $U_q(\g)$.
-By construction, the pseudo-parabolic category has a similar structure, which can be transferred to $\Bc$-modules.
-We expect that the two module categories are isomorphic.
+Their weight subspaces are in $U_q(\g^{(1)})$-submodules $V^{(1)}$ of dimensions $4$, $6$, $8$, therefore we can restrict to $U_q(\g^{(1)})$ when calculating singular vectors.